rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print(permutation)
 [2, 3, 4, 8, 6, 1, 7, 5]

+The :py:func:`graphs.Graph.computePermutation` method does directly operate these steps.

+>>> g.computePermutation()
+['v1', 'v2', 'v3', 'v4', 'v5', 'v6', 'v7', 'v8']
+['v2', 'v3', 'v4', 'v8', 'v6', 'v1', 'v7', 'v5']
+[2, 3, 4, 8, 6, 1, 7, 5]

+It is worth noticing (see Lines 2-3 above) that transitive orientations are usually not unique.
+In case of partial orders, there may exist infact several compatible ranked equivalence class decompositions depending on where to situate incomparable vertices.
+However, for each given permutation graph instance is based on a necessarily unique permutation.

-We may finally check that this permutation will correctly generate a permutation graph which is isomorphic to the given random graph *g*.
+We may finally check that this permutation will correctly generate a corresponding permutation graph which is isomorphic to the given random graph *g*.

 >>> gtest = PermutationGraph(permutation=[2, 3, 4, 8, 6, 1, 7, 5])
 >>> gtest